MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-data-feed-providers.md

 You can also manually configure the import source.

 1. Add the [Import Data](import-data.md) module to your experiment.
-You can find this module in Studio, in the [Data Input and Output](data-input-and-output.md) category.
+You can find this module in Studio (classic), in the [Data Input and Output](data-input-and-output.md) category.

 2. For **Data source**, select **Data Feed Provider**.